header source

 Overview

-AWS CDK is very convenient for infrastructure deployment, but it generates CJS when initialized.
+While AWS CDK is very convenient for infrastructure deployment, it generates CJS when initialized.
 Considering the current trend, we want to make the entire project code ESM.

 What Needs to be Changed

-Let's take a look at the process from initialization.
+Let's look at it step by step from initialization.

-When you run cdk init --language=typescript, a project template is generated.
-First, let's confirm that it works by running cdk synth.
+When you run cdk init --language=typescript, it creates a project skeleton.
+First, let's confirm that cdk synth works in the initial state.
 I named the project cdk-esm-boilerplate.

 {